IsratAfrin826/PANDAS-learning/README.md

        The dataframe.loc is used in Pandas to access a group of rows or columns in a DataFrame.

            Example : Demo2

+### 3. Access a group of rows or columns by integer positions in a Pandas DataFrame

+        The dataframe.iloc is used to access a group of rows or columns by integers.
+We have also

+        set columns and indexes.

+             Example : Demo3